ansys/pre-commit-hooks/doc/source/getting-started/add-license-headers/faq.rst

     To use a custom license, create the ``LICENSES`` directory in the root of your repository and add the license to that directory.
-The custom license cannot be named ``MIT.txt``, otherwise it will be removed after the hook is done running.
+The custom license cannot be named ``MIT.txt``.
+Otherwise, it would be removed after the hook is done running.

     ::